 - Open the library or list where you would like to preview or restore a version.

-- Hover the mouse cursor next to the file, then on the Files tab, click Version History.
+- Hover the mouse cursor next to the file, and then on the Files tab, click Version History.

 The Version History listing will open for that file.